JVT038/MetaTube/README.md

 Made with :heart: by <a href="https://github.com/JVT038" target="_blank">JVT038</a>

 ## To-Do

-- [ ] Catch and show errors properly
-- [ ] Support looking for YouTube videos and downloading them
-- [ ] Support querying the Musicbrainz database and matching YouTube videos with them
-- [ ] Make a CLI to download and match music
-- [ ] Store the information of downloaded songs in a SQL database
 - [X] Add support for the use of proxies to download YouTube videos
-- [ ] Make it mobile-friendly
 - [ ] Add Docker support
 - [ ] Add it to the PyPi library
-- [ ] Add support for other sites than YouTube
+- [ ] Add support for sites other than YouTube
 - [ ] Add support for YouTube playlists
-- [X] Use Sponsorblock and ffmpeg-python to automatically skip intro and outro
-- [ ] Build a logger
-- [ ] Change metadata of file
-- [X] Select output type (coding, extension, etc.)
 - [ ] Add custom YouTube-DLP options
 - [ ] Add authentication system with an optional reverse proxy
 - [ ] Add support for TheAudioDB
+- [ ] Add support for YouTube Music
+- [ ] Add support for Last.fm!
 - [ ] Add translations
+- [ ] Add a nice progress bar
+- [ ] Add a function to allow users to download the song onto their device
 - [ ] Add in-built file explorer, making manual paths optional
+- [ ] Catch and show errors properly
+- [ ] Support looking for YouTube videos and downloading them
+- [ ] Support querying the Musicbrainz database and matching YouTube videos with them
+- [ ] Make a CLI to download and match music
+- [ ] Store the information of downloaded songs in a SQL database
+- [ ] Make it mobile-friendly
+- [X] Use Sponsorblock and yt-dlp to automatically skip intro and outro
+- [ ] Build a logger
+- [ ] Manually edit metadata of file, before and after download
+- [X] Select output type (coding, extension, etc.)
 - [ ] Switch from AJAX to websockets
 - [ ] Hardware acceleration with FFmpeg
 - [ ] Improve the automatic creation of the database, the tables and the default rows, because it's horrible right now.
-- [X] Use multiprocessing and websockets to make the overview page faster &#xa0;
+- [X] Use multiprocessing and websockets to make the overview page faster
+- [ ] Dark mode support
+- [ ] Fix error `Synchronous XMLHttpRequest on the main thread is deprecated because of its detrimental effects to the end user’s experience.
+For more help http://xhr.spec.whatwg.org/` in overview
+&#xa0;

 <a href="#top">Back to top</a>